-- 1 Loosen the hex socket bolts (4EA) to fix the wheel cap using the special tool and disassemble the wheel cap from the wheel adapter. - 2 Remove the hex socket bolts to fix the lock nut. - 3 Disassemble the lock nut to fix the adapter from the carrier shaft. - 4 Disassemble the wheel adapter from the carrier shaft. - Take care not to damage the oil seal which is inserted in the wheel adapter. - 5 Disassemble the taper roller bearing after putting on the wheel assy to the press.
+- 1 Disassemble the socket bolts (4EA) to fix the wheel cap from the wheel adapter using the special toool. - 2 Remove the bolts to fix the lock nut. - 3 Disassemble the lock nut to fix the adapter from the carrier shaft. - 4 Disassemble the wheel adapter from the carrier shaft. - Take care not to damage the oil seal which is inserted in the wheel adapter. - 5 Disassemble the taper roller bearing after putting on the wheel assy to the press.